What is the circular economy?

 What is the Circular Economy Club?

 The Circular Economy Club (CEC) is a large international network of 5500+ circular economy professionals and organisations visible in more than 240 cities and 140 countries.
-Patricia is the Director of the Board for the CEC and has been part of the core team for over 2 years, “Our aim is to connect people and solve global challenges to create cities that diminish the concept of waste.”
+Patricia is the Director of Programmes and a Member of the Board at the CEC, and has been part of the core team for over 2 years, “Our aim is to connect people and solve global challenges to create cities that diminish the concept of waste.”

 Our aim is to connect people and solve global challenges to create cities that diminish the concept of waste.